dokku/dokku-clickhouse/README.md

 dokku clickhouse:app-links <app>
 ```

-List all clickhouse services that are linked to the 'playground' app.
+List all clickhouse services that are linked to the `playground` app.

 ```shell
 dokku clickhouse:app-links playground